Menu

 If you want a window in Carol's commitment to making the world a better place, just visit her blog, AFrenchAmericanLife.com.
 You'll find her articulate, impassioned prose about issues that concern her greatly: gun violence, immigration, and parenting with compassion and love.
 As a physical therapist at medical clinics for the uninsured and a volunteer for Moms Demand Action, Carol is no stranger to community organization.
 She credits her success as an activist to her prowess in communicating, mobilizing, and motivating people from all walks of life.
 A dual US/French citizen, she likes traveling to Bretagne, hiking the Rockies, and playing basketball.
 Watch her elbows, she knows how to block out!

-Dita’s experience in the financial and non-profit sectors make her uniquely qualified to serve as our DWBC treasurer.
+Dita’s experience in the financial and non-profit sectors make her especially qualified to serve as a board member.
 A self-described globalist, she has lived in many places around the world and is fluent in both Spanish and Portuguese.
 Her international perspective translates to a deep concern about the climate crisis.
 A first-generation American of Chilean descent, Dita appreciates the opportunity she is afforded through DWBC to work with other committed progressives to keep Colorado trending blue and increase her impact through local activism.

 Jenn Dempsey, Meeting Hospitality Chair